tylerstacey/awesome-collection/README.md

 # Awesome Resources and Info
 A curated collection of job related resources for AWS, GCP, Azure, BOSH, PCF, VMware, etc.

-Resources under individual headings were picked for quality & importance.
+Resources under individual headings were picked for quality & relevance [to me :)].

 ## Meta